python/cpython/Doc/library/tkinter.rst

    Determines if the Tkinter main loop is running.
 Returns True if the main loop is running, or returns False if the main loop is not running.
 It is possible for some entity other than the main loop to be dispatching events.
-Some examples are: calling the `update` command, :meth:`_tkinter.tkapp.doonevent`, and the python command line `EventHook`.
+Some examples are: calling the :meth:`Tk.update` command, :meth:`_tkinter.tkapp.doonevent`, and the python command line EventHook.

 .. function:: Tcl(screenName=None, baseName=None, className='Tk', useTk=0)